-- Arranging Face to Face Meetings.
+Even if a team is not working remotely, if members are drawn from different departments, they may not have the opportunity to meet face-to-face frequently.
 At least once early in the team’s development, arrange a direct, face-to-face meeting so everyone can put a face to a name.
 In addition, host online video-conferencing to replicate the characteristics of face-to-face interactions.
 This provides opportunities for team members to connect and build relationships.

-- Partnering Team Members.
-Have team members at various locations work closely together on different projects.
+Have team members work closely together on different projects.
 Then, rotate the teams so that everyone will, eventually, be partnered with everyone else at least once.
-This provides team members with opportunities to establish credibility (by demonstrating competence), demonstrate reliability (by meeting commitments), and build relationships and demonstrate intimacy.
+This provides team members with opportunities to establish credibility (by demonstrating competence), demonstrate reliability (by meeting commitments), build relationships, and demonstrate intimacy.

-- Using Action Plans.
-Actions plans outline who is responsible for what activity and when that activity is targeted for completion.
+Action plans outline who is responsible for what activity and when that activity is targeted for completion.
 They can be seen as “contracts” that document agreements.
 As a result, action plans improve reliability—they increase the likelihood that commitments are top of mind and that people will deliver on their promises.

 Monitoring Team Trust

-It’s important to be on the lookout for the danger signs of low levels of trust.
+It’s important to be on the lookout for the danger signs of low trust levels.
 But, identifying specific issues can be difficult for team leaders who are not co-located with all or some of the team members and for Human Resources experts who may not be active members of the cross-functional team.